onflow/flow/flips/20201310-storage-fees.md

 GetStorageUsed(address Address) (value uint64, err error)
 // GetStorageCapacity gets storage capacity in bytes on the account.
 GetStorageCapacity(address Address) (value uint64, err error)
-// SetStorageCapacity sets storage capacity to value bytes on the account.
-SetStorageCapacity(address Address, value uint64) err error
 ```

-The function `SetStorageCapacity(address, value)` will only be exposed to the **StorageFees**.
-TODO: details on how!

 In the Cadence semantic analysis pass and in the interpreter, two new read-only fields are added to accounts (the types `AuthAccount` and `PublicAccount`):
   - `let storageCapacity: UInt64`: the maximum amount of storage that the account may store.